kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

-more general consideration of Y.  After the primary iteration above is done, the reaction to seats being freed continues with iterating over this list of Y to reconsider and reacting as for an arrival at Y: dispatch as much as possible from Y to Y and logically lower priority levels.
+more general consideration of Y.  After the primary iteration above is done, the reaction to seats being freed continues with iterating over this list of Y to reconsider and reacting as for an arrival at Y: dispatch as much as possible from Y to Y and logically higher priority levels.

 ### Fair Queuing for Server Requests